Keyboard shortcuts

 raise ExecuteError # TODO: check if this is the proper way to handle errs

-if receipt_root != post_receipts
+if receipt_root != post_receipts:

 raise ExecuteError